appgineerin/Docs/content/atvo/appgineering-tv-overlay-for-iracing/docs/intro.md

 ## System Requirements

 1. Active iRacing subscription
-2. A computer capable running iRacing (and display all cars on the track!)
+2. A computer capable of running iRacing (and display all cars on the track!)
-3. Microsoft Windows 7/8/8.1/10
+3. Microsoft Windows 7/8/8.1/10/11 (Note: iRacing might not officially support a version lower than 10)
 4. Microsoft .NET Framework 4.5

 ## Installation